For more information about volunteering, please e-mail email@example.com.

 Batahola Volunteers co-teach the adult English class and respond directly to other needs expressed by the CCBN, according to the individual volunteer’s skills and interests.

-- Updating this blog and writing articles to keep friends and supporters in the U.S. updated on current events in Nicaragua, the Center, and our experiences as volunteer
+– Updating this blog and the Center’s Facebook page, taking pictures and writing articles to keep friends and supporters in the U.S. updated on current events in Nicaragua, the Center, and our experiences as volunteers

-- Leading bi-monthly Taize-style reflection spaces for staff
+– Leading bi-monthly Tai Chi sessions and other self-care activities for staff

 – Orienting short-term volunteers and translating for delegations to the CCBN

-- Being involved in community activities and classes, including orchestra, movie nights, weekly Mass, etc.
+– Being involved in community activities and classes, including Latin rhythms dance class, monthly community forums on violence prevention, weekly Mass, etc.

 Who We Are Looking For: